Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ---
-title: Quickstart - Deploying an Azure OpenShift cluster
+title: Quickstart - Deploying a Managed OpenShift on Azure cluster
 description: Quickly learn to create a Managed OpenShift cluster for Linux containers with the Azure CLI.
 services: container-service